eCommeComm Christopher Allen has some questions for Steve Jobs.

 Space Shuttle and International Space Station (ISS) astronauts have completed a seven-hour spacewalk and robot-arm session, in which a number of construction and assembly tasks were completed.
 Part of Japan's "Kibo" ISS module was plugged in, a malfunctioning 12-foot tall 1.5-tonne Canadian robot was hopefully whipped into shape, and a Passive Common Berthing flange was pulled off.

-FoTW Readers aren't taking our use of the "Freetard" jibe lying down.
+FoTWFoTW Readers aren't taking our use of the "Freetard" jibe lying down.
 The term was coined by Dan Lyons - (aka, Fake Steve Jobs - as a catch-all for F/OSS users.
 But it seems so much more apt for free content militants, who nobly refuse to pay creators for music, TV and film - as a point of principle.
+They're fighting back with an insult of their own.
+It sprang to life in the Comments for Chris Williams' story about the user agent string "hack" that allows you to watch Beeb material without DRM.
+Take it away.

 Why should miscreants bother to develop cutting edge programming techniques when they can pay $3 to somebody to set up spam-ready webmail accounts on their behalf?
 Evidence has emerged that people as well as malware are being used to defeat CAPTCHAs, challenge-response systems that are often used to stop the automatic creation of webmail accounts by spammers.